The DAO hack controversy was one of the biggest events that shook the newly-formed Ethereum community back in 2016. Here's how it happened.

 To put it simply, here's how DAO actually works:

-- In the next period, token owners can make proposals to the DAO on how to spend the money, and other members can vote to either approve or reject these proposals.
+• In the next period, token owners can propose to the DAO how to spend the money, and other members can vote to either approve or reject these proposals.

 Keep in mind that these tokens are not the same as equity shares.
 They are more like contributions that grant people the right to vote instead of ownership.
 Most of the time, a DAO is not owned by anyone as it is just the software that runs the business on the Ethereum network.